Neotys-Labs/MQTT/README.md

-# <span style="color:red">Work in progress - not usable</span>
+# <span style="color:red">WARNING, Work in progress - Not Usable</span>

 # MQTT

-This projects groups the assets that can be used to load test MQTT with [NeoLoad](https://www.neotys.com/neoload/overview).
+This projects groups the assets that can be used to load test MQTT brokers with [NeoLoad](https://www.neotys.com/neoload/overview).

 * **the MQTT Advanced Actions** - The actions required for MQTT over http are bundled in NeoLoad.
 This Labs version also supports MQTT over WebSocket.